tytydraco/yessleep/out/Someone_planted_a_garden_in_my_backyard_without_my_knowledge.md

 “Well, let’s give it a try,” I said.

-My heart ran in jagged lines away from my chest.
 I forced myself to look away from the gnomes.
 I kept remembering I had to put to bed all my fears.
 My family depended on it.
-I held my breath and waited until I saw stars.
+I held my breath until I saw stars.

-When I turned my head back around and looked again, with my cellphone held out like a weapon, something was crawling out of the gnome’s cracked face.
+When I turned my head back around and peered again, with my cellphone held out like a weapon, something was crawling out of the gnome’s cracked face.

 I screamed, backing into the garden tunnel I’d come from in reverse.